Dr John MacDonald

-I am always happy to hear from prospective students who wish to undertake an MSc by research or PhD in my fields of interest (see below).
+I don't have any funded PhD or MSc by Research projects available at the moment but I am always happy to hear from prospective students who wish to undertake an MSc by Research or PhD in my fields of interest (see below).

 Additionally, I retain an interest in Precambrian gneiss complexes which I studied during my PhD, ranging from mineral deposit formation to zircon geochemistry.

 Image: reconstruction from XCT data of mineralised CO2 in pores in steel slag.

 2015-present - Lecturer in Earth Sciences, School of Geographical and Earth Sciences, University of Glasgow

 2013-2015 - PDRA in the Carbonate Research Group with Dr Cedric John, Dept. Earth & Environmenetal Science, Imperial College London

 2008-2013 - PhD student with Professor John Wheeler, Dept. Earth & Ocean Sciences, University of Liverpool